Cooler and blustery with showers Friday

 SYRACUSE, N.Y.
-(WSYR-TV) – After a mainly dry and warm Thursday, conditions are cooler and unsettled at times on Friday.
+(WSYR-TV) – After a damp Thursday night across the region, conditions are cooler and will remain unsettled at times on Friday.
 Details below…

-With the steadiest rain and thunder to our east, there will still be some showers and even a storm or two to dodge at times on Friday in the wake of a cold front.
+In the wake of a cold front that crossed through the area Friday morning, there will still be some occasional showers and even a storm or two to dodge Friday afternoon.

-It will also be quite breezy with some gusts to 30 mph possible, especially midday into Friday afternoon.
+After reaching the 60s and low-70s midday, temperatures look to drop back through the 60s as the afternoon progresses.

-Temperatures during the day Friday will only be in the 60s to around or just above 70 at best and those highs may come during the middle of the day.
-It looks like temperatures drop in the afternoon and are in the mid 60s by evening.
+Adding to the fall-like feel, it will also be quite blustery with winds occasionally gusting up to around 30 mph.

 How about the weekend?